shakes76/PatternFlow/recognition/ISIC_UNET/README.md

 The size of the images used can also be changed.
 Currently, all images are resized to squares with side length `image_size = 256`.
 Note `image_size` must be specified in both `driver.py` and `load_images.py`.

 The training of the model can also be altered as required.
 Note that the model has a tendency to converge to assigning only the background class.
-To minimise this, an adam optimiser with a low learning rate ($5 \times 10^(-5)$) is used by default.
+To minimise this, an adam optimiser with a low learning rate (5 x 10^(-5)) is used by default.
 Categorical crossentropy loss was found to improve model performance compared to average Dice Similarity Coefficient (DSC) loss (although this metric is defined in `metrics.py` if required).
 The metrics of foregound DSC and background DSC are currently passed to the model.

 #### Example test set results:
 ![Model segmentation results](figures/example_results.png)